saintpete/twilio-go/README.md

 ## Donating

-Donations free up time to make improvements to the library, and respond to bug reports.
-You can send donations via Paypal's "Send Money" feature to kev@inburke.com.
+Donations free up time to review pull requests, respond to bug reports, and add new features.
+In the absence of donations there are no guarantees about timeliness for reviewing or responding to proposed changes; I don't get paid by anyone else to work on this.
+You can send donations via Github's "Sponsor" mechanism or Paypal's "Send Money" feature to kev@inburke.com.
 Donations are not tax deductible in the USA.

 [zero-results]: https://github.com/saintpete/twilio-go/issues/8